Chickpea Curry (Chana Masala):

 Start with cooked chickpeas.
 I buy a big bag of dry garbanzo beans so that I always have them in my kitchen.
 I make a double batch on the weekends in my Instant Pot so that I can have them ready.
 I store the cooked beans in a glass container in the refrigerator and take them out when I need them.
 We eat garbanzo beans every week by roasting them (GREAT recipe here) or blending them into hummus for weekday lunch boxes or snacks (BEST recipe here for tahini-free hummus).

 You can use a can of garbanzo beans for this recipe or you can cook them stove-top.
 To cook them stove-top you will need to soak them overnight and simmer in a pot of water for 90 minutes.
 If you don’t soak them, they need to cook for about 4 hours.
 If that doesn’t make you want an Instant Pot I don’t know what will!?!?!
 Still need an Instant Pot?
-You can get one here.
-To cook Chickpeas in the Instant Pot, place 2 cups dry beans in the pot, 6 cups water, 1 tsp salt (I like Himalayan Pink Sea Salt with this one), press ‘beans’ and adjust time to 30 minutes, when time is up release the steam manually.
+You can get one here (affiliate link*) To cook Chickpeas in the Instant Pot, place 2 cups dry beans in the pot, 6 cups water, 1 tsp salt (I like Himalayan Pink Sea Salt with this one), press ‘beans’ and adjust time to 35 minutes, when time is up release the steam manually.
 That’s it!

 I hope you love this Chana Masala … sorry to your favorite Indian Restaurant.
 You won’t need to go all the way there anymore for chickpea curry!
-Love Indian food try my recipe for Dal Tadka, or Easy Vegetable Curry, or Masoor Lentils!

 Leave a comment below and let me know how it goes!